trustbit/HighlightTempoWorklogs/ReadMe.md

 The **Tempo Worklog Highlighter** automatically highlights your worklogs in Atlassian Tempo depending on:

-- The **billable state** (whether the SAP account is billable)
+- The **accout** that has been used in the worklog
 - The **billable time** recorded

-This helps you quickly visualize which worklogs are billable and which are not.
+This helps you quickly visualize which worklogs are:

----
+- Billable with billable time
+- Billable without billable time
+- Likely "learning" time
+- Using "TATTEMP" as an account
+- Using "ERRORACCOUNT" as an account
+- Not billable

 ## ⚙️ Installation Guide